 - Have I contacted and received confirmation from the Veterinarian who will perform the export health checks?

 - Have I considered the conditions my dog will be subject to such as hot pavements or icy roads?
-Are boots, cooling vest or a jacket necessary?
+Are boots, cooling vest or a winter or life jacket necessary?

 - Have I got a copy of the local Accessibility Laws if in doubt?